 Juliet sneaks out of her home to marry Romeo, and then fakes her own death to escape the husband her father has chosen for her.
 In

-Desdemona too sneaks out at night to marry the man she has chosen against her father’s wishes.
+Desdemona also sneaks out at night to marry the man she has chosen against her father’s wishes.
 Although these heroines free themselves from their fathers, they do not free themselves from male control altogether.
-Juliet loses her chosen husband when he is drawn into the ongoing feud between the men of his family and the men of Juliet’s family.
-When Desdemona marries, her father warns her husband Othello: “She has deceived her father, and may thee.”
+Juliet loses her chosen husband when he is drawn into the ongoing feud between the men of the Capulet and Montague families.
 Desdemona remains faithful to Othello, but her history of defying male authority makes him anxious.
-He comes to suspect her of adultery and ultimately he murders her.
+He comes to suspect her of adultery and ultimately murders her.

-While in Shakespeare’s tragedies women are usually secondary characters, or share top billing with a man (like Juliet or Cleopatra), in his comedies women are often the main characters.
+Whereas Shakespeare’s tragedies usually feature women in secondary roles, or roles that share top billing with a man (like Juliet or Cleopatra), Shakespeare’s comedies often feature women as main characters.